Hmc-1209/Todo_taskAPP_deploy/API/Design/User.md

 >]
 >###### Exception handle:
 >No user -> No user found in database.(404)
+> -> Access denied.
+You do not have permission to read all users' info.

 >##### POST - /user/create/
 >###### Create new user.